COVID-19 pandemic in Tonga: Timeline

-As a precautionary measure, various travel and quarantining restrictions have been put in place.
-Cruise ships and yachts have also been banned from docking in the country.

-July to September 2021

-As of 24 August 2021, according to the WHO, there were zero confirmed COVID-19 cases; and as of 15 August, 51,816 vaccine doses were administered.

-October to December 2021
+2021

 On 29 October, Tonga reported its first confirmed case, who was a seasonal worker returning from Christchurch in New Zealand.

 On 1 November, the Tongan government imposed a seven-day lockdown on the main island of Tongatapu.
 Public gatherings except funerals were banned while most economic activities apart from banks and essential services were ordered to close down.
 The sale of alcohol was also banned.
 In response to the new reported case, there were reports of long queues outside vaccination centers, banks, Western Union outlets and shops.
 During the lockdown, 124 people were arrested for violating those restrictions.

-January to March 2022
+2022

-As of 16 January 2022, there was only one case in Tonga, who had recovered from the virus.

-The country's zero-COVID policy has caused complications with international aid following the Hunga Tonga–Hunga Ha'apai volcano eruption in 2022.
-To keep the country virus-free, an Australian aid flight had to return to base after detecting a case midflight, while HMAS Adelaide made plans to stay at sea after 23 members of her crew tested positive for COVID-19.
+By 16 January 2022, there was only one case in Tonga, who had recovered from the virus.
+The country's zero-COVID policy had caused complications with international aid following the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.
+To keep the country virus-free, an Australian aid flight had to return to base after detecting a case midflight, while HMAS Adelaide made plans to stay at sea after 23 members of its crew tested positive for COVID-19.

-On 1 February, the Tongan Prime Minister Siaosi Sovaleni and Minister of Health Dr Saia Piukala confirmed that two positive cases had been detected in port workers at the wharf in Nuku'alofa.
+On 1 February, Tongan Prime Minister Siaosi Sovaleni and Minister of Health Dr. Saia Piukala confirmed that two positive cases had been detected in port workers at the wharf in Nuku'alofa.
 The two workers and their families went into isolation at an army base.
 The Tongan Government confirmed that the island country would go into lockdown at 6 pm on 2 February.
 By 4 February, a few contacts of the port workers (one's wife and two children as well as a possible fourth contact) had also tested positive, while one of the port workers tested negative on a second test.

-As of 5 February 2022, there were 7 cases in Tonga, including 5 active cases and 2 recoveries.
-In response to the rise in new cases, the Tongan Government extended the lockdown until 6pm on 6 February 2022 local time.
+By 5 February, there were 7 cases in Tonga, including 5 active cases and 2 recoveries.
+In response to the rise in new cases, the Tongan Government extended the lockdown until 6pm on 6 February.
 On 7 February, the Tongan Government extended the nationwide lockdown by two weeks in response to rising cases.
+By 9 February, Tonga had reported 20 new cases in the past 24 hours, bringing the total number to 34.
+Clusters were reported in Pili, Fasi, Vaini, Sopu, and Hala'ano.
+At least three cases had recovered.
+On 14 February, New Zealand eliminated Tonga from its quarantine free travel list due to rising cases.
+Tongans entering NZ from 15 February were to undergo rapid antigen testing.
+Those entering New Zealand from 22 February were required to self-isolate for seven days and to take rapid antigen testing.
+The same day, Tonga reported a total of 139 cases, with 75 reported over the previous three days.